Where

 we ask that you not try to come out too often to see

-your puppy before they are ready to go, as we all
+the puppies before they are ready to go, as we all have full lives.
+While we

 do not mind making time for you, please understand